 Agra is a city on the banks of the Yamuna river in the Indian state of Uttar Pradesh.
-Agra is the fourth-most populous city in Uttar Pradesh and 24th in India.It is 206 kilometres south of the national capital New Delhi.
+It is 206 kilometers south of the national capital of New Delhi.

 Agra is a major tourist destination because of its many Mughal-era buildings, most notably the Taj Mahal, Agra Fort and Fatehpur Sikri, all of which are World Heritage Sites.
-Agra is included on the Golden Triangle tourist circuit, along with Delhi and Jaipur and the Uttar Pradesh Heritage Arc, a tourist circuit of Uttar Pradesh, along with Lucknow and Varanasi.
-Agra is in the Braj cultural region.
+Agra is a part of the Golden Triangle tourist circuit, along with Delhi and Jaipur.